 To prevent your risk of a heart attack:

-- Control your weight if you’re obese or come under the overweight category.
+- Control your bodyweight if you’re obese or perhaps come beneath the overweight category.

-- Quit smoking and minimize your exposure to second-hand smoke.
+- Stop smoking and minimize your contact with second-hand smoke.

-- Control your high blood cholesterol and high blood pressure by revising your diet, lose weight, take proper medication, or follow a combination of these things.
+- Control your high bloodstream cholesterol and high blood circulation pressure by revising your diet, lose weight, have proper medication, or follow a mixture of these things.

-- In the case of diabetes, take good care by sticking to prescribed treatment and managing your blood sugar.
+- Regarding diabetes, take proper care by sticking to prescribed treatment and managing your blood sugar.

-- Tame your stress by practicing yoga, relaxation techniques or try talk therapy.
+- Tame your stress by practicing yoga, leisure techniques or try discuss therapy.

 - Limit consumption of alcohol.